Tackling the effects of

 into our network, meaning we can help people in a nearby area

 where no volunteering

 Developing innovative solutions to the challenges of isolation

-We have worked closely with a tech company to design an app which matches volunteers with those who need help.
+We have worked hard to design an app which matches volunteers with those who need help.
 Available in over 20 languages, the app allows us to connect an existing local

 volunteering network (e.g. in a town), with those who need help in a nearby area but don't have access to volunteers.